Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 In engineering documents where The Requirements Model is needed, requirements define specifications that a solution addressing an engineering opportunity should need.

 #### Components
-The Requirements Model consits of various requirement strings (sometimes shortened as requirements) that contain the following: [[8]]()
+The Requirements Model consists of various requirement strings (sometimes shortened as requirements) that contain the following: [[8]]()
 - **Objectives**: To capture the intention of the design by defining something the design should be or do.
 Objectives can be broken down into high-level and low-level
     - **High-level objectives**: A very general objective that allows more flexibility in what a design should be or do.
     - **Low-level objectives**: Specifies a high-level objective to narrow down on what a design should be or do, preferably in a way such that it can be quantified.